Is this England's best-ever Test attack as Stuart Broad closes in on 500 wickets?

 "I think the best team England have ever had is Andrew Strauss' team that won in Australia [in 2010/11]," said Harmison.
 "That was the best team, but our bowling attack was the best, I thought, by a decent way - because of who we came up against, that Australian side in 2005."

-Hussain, later clarifying his comments, added that while the England attacks of 2005 and 2010 have a rightful claim to the crown, in typically English, overcast conditions like those we have seen for the third #raisethebat Test at Emirates Old Trafford, he would take England's current quartet.
+Hussain, later clarifying his comments, added that while the England attacks of 2005 and 2010 have a rightful claim to the crown, in typically English, overcast conditions like those we have seen for this series, he would take England's current quartet.

 "I compared this attack to the 2005 one at tea, while a couple of people rightly mentioned the 2010 attack that Strauss had that won the Ashes down under," Hussain added.